 This is a great day hike and the view at the peak (one of highest in the park) is spectacular.
 Going 360 degrees, you can see: Canyon Valley, Williwaw Valley, O'Malley, Flat Top, the Chugach Mountains, the Kenai Mountains, the Anchorage Bowl, Cook Inlet, Mt.
 Susitna (Sleeping Lady), the Alaska Range, and the Talkeetna Mountains.

 The Mountain itself resembles a huge bowl (almost like a moon crater).
 Some people walk along the ridge around the whole perimeter.

-If you have some time in Anchorage and can't get away from the city, I heartily recommend this hike.
+If you have some time in Anchorage, I heartily recommend this hike.
 I think this is one of the best day hikes in the immediate Anchorage vicinity.

 Once you pass the creek in the lower valley on the way to the trail, there is no water anywhere.
 Bring an adequate supply with you.